kpuryear/Puryear_Metis/README.md

 ### MTA Data
 We found the mta data available for free online.
 The data was broken down into separate documents for each week.
 We chose to use data for 4 weeks, from April 15, 2017 to May 12, 2017.
 We are assuming that the gala takes place in mid/late June, so we chose the data for the month when street teams could be most effective.

-After importing the month of data, and merging all 4 weeks into one dataframe, we can start to explore the data.
 The raw data comes in looking like this:

 INSERT PICTURE!

 Our objective was to determine which NYC subway stations were the busiest during this time of year.
 To do this, we looked at the column called "ENTRIES", because that signifies how many people came into that particular station.
-Our overall plan was to isolate the top 8 busiest subway stations, then delve deeper into each station individually.
+Our overall plan was to isolate the top 6 busiest subway stations, then delve deeper into each station individually.

 We used a pandas dataframe technique to narrow down the columns in our dataset until we were left with sorted, nicely parsed data that was easy to graph.
 Cleaning the "ENTRIES" data was a serious undertaking, since the numbers provided under the "ENTRIES" column never get reset, and are unique to each turnstile.
 The count start at 0 when any given turnstile goes online, and the counts keep increasing for the rest of its life, or until it gets reset for maintenence.
 Further clouding this data, there are many turnstiles for each station, each with their own arbitrary starting count.
 To handle these discrepancies, we devised a series of pandas "grouby" formulas.